CommitteeOfZero/compendium/scripting/virtual_machine.md

 * **6,400 global flags**.
 Like global variables, except they're single bits, and thus officially implemented as an 800 byte bitfield.
 * **Indexed data**.
 Scripts can contain local data arrays.
 These are accessed via the array's [label ID](/scripting/scx_file_format.md) and an element index.

-Details on how these accesses are specified can be found in the expression specification.
-(TODO link)
+Details on how these accesses are specified can be found in the [expression specification](/scripting/expressions.md).

 (TODO link to symbol list based on worklist.txt)